Magical Girl Lyrical Nanoha Strikers: Manga

 A manga adaptation of the anime series was written by Masaki Tsuzuki and illustrated Kōji Hasegawa and was serialized in Megami Magazine between November 2006 and February 2008 issues.
 The nine chapters were then compiled into two tankōbon volumes by Gakken and published on May 30, 2007 and March 28, 2008, respectively.
 North American publisher Digital Manga acquired the license for the manga in 2008, but have since cancelled their plans for release and returned the rights to Gakken.

 Anime

 Seven Arcs produced a twenty-six episode anime television series directed by Keizō Kusakawa and written by Masaki Tsuzuki.
 Broadcast on TV Wakayama, it premiered on April 1, 2007 and aired weekly until its conclusion on September 23, 2007.
 Most of the music was composed by Hiroaki Sano.
 It features four pieces of theme music: two opening themes performed by Nana Mizuki and two ending themes performed by Yukari Tamura.
 "Secret Ambition" is the first opening theme for episodes one to seventeen.
 "Massive Wonders" is the second opening for episodes eighteen to twenty-six.
 "Hoshizora no Spica" is the first ending theme for episodes one to fourteen.
 "Beautiful Amulet" is the second ending theme used in episodes fifteen to twenty-six.
 The series was released across nine Region 2 DVD compilation volumes in Japan.
+On August 3, 2024, Discotek Media announced they would be releasing the series on Blu-ray in North America.